Dragon Quest II: Reviews

 Readers of Family Computer Magazine gave it a score of 28.02 out of 30, and named it the best overall cartridge game of the year.
 In 2006, readers of Famitsu magazine voted the game the 17th best video game of all time.

 The game is generally known for fixing problems found in the first game, including improvements such as allowing parties of three characters, having a larger world, better graphics, and the ability to carry more items.
 Other noted improvements were keys that can be used multiple times and new strategic elements introduced because of larger parties and larger groups of enemies.
 The game's music is often praised, despite its limited 8-bit capabilities.
 Considered a classic for the RPG genre, the game is regarded as praiseworthy.
 Japanese reviews highlighted the Famicom version's difficulty, stemming from issues such as the many traps in the Cave of Rhone, and the final boss's ability to cast a "Healall" spell, and this has led to some critics calling the game "the most difficult Dragon Quest".
 After Dragon Quest III was released, director Koichi Nakamura said "In result, Dragon Quest II received favourable reviews from everybody, but as myself on the creator's side, I feel that I did about only half what I wanted to do."

 Remakes of Dragon Quest II were also successful and well received.
 Famitsu awarded the Japanese Super Famicom remake a 35/40.
 The Game Boy Color remake got a 30/40 from Famitsu, and the U.S. version, Dragon Warrior I & II, received fairly high marks, including an 8.0 out of 10 from IGN, a 9.6 out of 10 from GameSpot, and 8 out of 10 from Nintendo Power.
-It also received the RPGamer's Game Boy Color Award of the Year for 2000.
+It also received the RPGamers Game Boy Color Award of the Year for 2000.